dShot7211/natours/GITREPOSETUPSTEPS.md

 2. create gitignore file
    node_modules/
    \*.env
-3. git status - see all the modified files.
+3. git status - see all the modified files. that are not yet comitted to your repository
+4. git add -A to add all files to commit, we can add single file to the stage as well git add filename.js
+5. git commit -m "message for your commit"